-With some object types, the Object > Properties dialog displays additional tabs containing more options.
+With some object types, the dialog of the Object > Properties menu command displays additional tabs containing more options.
 To learn more about these tabs, see the sections referring to each particular object type.

 Changing the default settings for objects

 You can change the default settings for objects (drawings, images, etc.) anytime.